-Escambia County Sheriff David Morgan has been in the field of law enforcement for more than 40 years, beginning in the United States Air Force, where he progressed from patrol officer to Deputy Chief of Police.
-He has served in all aspects of law enforcement such as patrol, desk sergeant, corrections, investigations, armory, public relations, and emergency management operations eventually leading a department of over 450 personnel.
+Escambia County Sheriff David Morgan has been in the field of law enforcement for more than 40 years, beginning in the United States Air Force, where he progressed from patrol officer to deputy chief of police.
+He has served in all aspects of law enforcement such as Patrol, Desk Sergeant, Corrections, Investigations, Armory, Public Relations, and Emergency Management Operations eventually leading a department of over 450 personnel.
 In the latter capacity, he also developed, funded, and managed yearly budgets in excess of $10 million.
 He holds a Bachelor of Science degree in Criminal Justice from Southeast Missouri State University, and a Master of Arts degree in Business Administration from Webster University.
-He also successfully completed the Police Administration Course Advanced Graduate Program at the University of Southern California, as well as Squadron Officers School and Air Command and Staff College.
+He also successfully completed the Police Administration Course Advanced Graduate Program at the University of Southern California; as well as, Squadron Officers School and Air Command & Staff College.

-In 2008, Sheriff Morgan was initially elected to protect and serve the citizens of Escambia County, and he was reelected to a third term in 2016.
-While Sheriff he has modernized the Sheriff’s Office embracing new and innovative training techniques and technological advances while attaining re-accreditation through the Florida Commission on Law Enforcement Accreditation.
+In 2008, Sheriff Morgan was initially elected to protect and serve the citizens of Escambia County, and he was re-elected in 2012 and 2016.
+While sheriff, he has modernized the sheriff’s office embracing new and innovative training techniques and technological advances while attaining re-accreditation through the Florida Commission on Law Enforcement Accreditation.

 The Morgan Administration has led the way to great changes in community services with programs such as Neighborhood Watch Programs increasing from 13 in 2008 to more than 150 active programs today.
-As part of the continuing community outreach, a robust Law Enforcement Explorer Program for 13 to 21 year olds, ensures young promising law enforcement professionals have an opportunity to explore possible careers in law enforcement.
+As part of the continuing community outreach, a robust Cadet Program for 18 to 21 year olds, ensures young promising law enforcement professionals have an opportunity to explore possible careers in law enforcement.

-The ECSO website has more than a thousand views a day and the Facebook page has grown to almost 40,000 followers.
+The ECSO website has more than a thousand views a day and the Facebook page has grown to over 70,000 followers.

-Sheriff Morgan and his wife, Susan, have 4 children and 8 grandchildren.
+Sheriff Morgan and his wife, Susan, have four children and eight grandchildren.

 CHIEF DEPUTY CHIP SIMMONS

 Chief Deputy Chip W. Simmons is responsible for the day-to-day operations of the Sheriff’s Office.
-He previously served as Assistant County Administrator for Escambia County, and as Police Chief for the Pensacola Police Department before retiring from the Police Department in August 2015.
+He previously served as assistant county administrator for Escambia County, and as police chief for the Pensacola Police Department before retiring from the police department in August 2015.
 He began his law enforcement career in 1984 as a corrections officer for the Escambia County Sheriff’s Office and was hired by the Pensacola Police Department as an officer in 1986.
-His assignments have included uniform patrol, investigations, narcotics and SWAT.
+His assignments have included Patrol, Investigations, Narcotics and SWAT.

 The Pine Forest High School graduate holds an Associate of Science degree in Criminal Justice from Pensacola Junior College, a Bachelor of Science degree in Criminal Justice from Troy State University, and a Master of Public Administration degree from Troy State University.
 He also graduated from the FBI National Academy in Quantico, VA.

-He has had memberships on the Statewide Terrorist Network Group, Organized Crime Drug Enforcement Task Force, U.S. Customs Blue Lightning Strike Force, Favor House board of directors, Ronald McDonald House board of directors, and is currently on the board of Trustees for Pensacola State College.
+Chief Simmons has had memberships on the Statewide Terrorist Network Group, Organized Crime Drug Enforcement Task Force, U.S. Customs Blue Lightning Strike Force, Favor House Board of Directors, Ronald McDonald House Board of Directors, and is currently on the Board of Trustees for Pensacola State College.
 He was a member of Leadership Pensacola class of 2004.

 CHIEF DEPUTY ERIC HAINES